As the world prepares for a post-pandemic future, the hospitality industry is looking to contactless ordering to help it get back on its feet.

 People have learned to minimise their physical interactions with others during the pandemic.
 As a restaurant owner/operator, you can facilitate a reduction in contact between your staff and customers with a QR code menu.
 In some instances, the staff will still need to deliver the food to the table.
 However, you could also have a collection point system within the restaurant to further minimise human contact.

 When an upsell is attempted face-to-face, it can be a clunky, awkward experience for both staff and customers.
 Ordering from a digital menu, customers don’t feel under pressure to decide quickly and are more at ease adding additional menu items.
 They also don’t feel embarrassed or shy adding a second helping of onion rings.

 5. Speed up table turnover

 One of the biggest challenges for a restaurant manager is serving as many customers as possible without anyone feeling like they are being rushed out the door.
-So instead of your customers sitting waiting to draw the waiter’s attention to place their order, they can immediately scan the QR code menu as soon as they are seated.
-You might even want to allow them to order ahead of sitting down.
-This speeds things up immensely.
+So instead of your customers sitting waiting to catch the attention of a waiter to place their order, they can immediately scan the QR code menu as soon as they are seated.
+You may even want to allow them to order ahead of sitting down.
+This speeds things up enormously.
 Customers can also order additional items during the meal, either because they forgot to include it or decided last minute that they really do want that extra side of mushrooms after all.